Pol-Academic Calendar and Awarding of Course Credit Hours

 Amendments to this policy are subject to approval by the University Provost.
 The University Provost allows academic units with external accreditation requirements to have the flexibility to make policy adjustments based on best practices in that discipline with prior approval.

-- Other academic activities as established by the institution including laboratory work, internships, practica, studio work, and
+- At least an equivalent amount of work as required outlined (sic) in item 1 above for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.”

-Distance Education – (per Section 103 of the HEA) - education that uses one or more technologies to deliver education to students who are separated from the instructor and to support regular and substantive interaction between the students and the instructor, either synchronously or asynchronously.
+Distance Education (per Section 103 of the HEA) is education that uses one or more technologies to deliver education to students who are separated from the instructor and to support regular and substantive interaction between the students and the instructor, either synchronously or asynchronously.

 The Office of the Provost is responsible for oversight and interpretation of this policy.